Everything You Need to Know to Start a Tourism Business In South Africa

 You’ll need the following for the business license application:

 • A Land Use Clearance Certificate.
 (You need to identify the zoning to your property, find out what category your property’s zoning falls into and what development rules apply to you.
-Depending on the scale of your development, you may need be required to schedule a pre-submission meeting with your local planning office.)
+Depending on the scale of your development, you may be required to schedule a pre-submission meeting with your local planning office.)

 • A copy of an approved building plan of the interior of the premises.